amohanonamission/SecurityPlus-Study-Guide--SY0-701/README.md

 This repo provides a concise roadmap, resource links, and guidance for anyone starting from zero.

+---

+#### License
+- Free for learners.
+No commercial use.
+- Feel free to fork, add notes, or improve resources.

 ## My Result

 - Exam: CompTIA Security+ (SY0-701)